lepouya/progressive-mine-sweep/README.md

 - Resource selling?
 - Resource minimums
-- Fix the svg issue in local dir
 - Reset game should reset flagging mode
 - Find a better way to inject favIcon data